drtingtingbi/drtingtingbi.github.io/README.md

 >
 > Before I joined UWA, I was a **research scientist** at Data61, CSIRO;
 >
-> I hold a PhD degree from Monash University, where I was fortunate to be mentored by Professor John Grundy.
+> I obtained my PhD degree from Monash University, where I was fortunate to be mentored by Professor John Grundy.
 My research interests are centered around software architecture, knowledge engineering, and responsible AI.
 I’m particularly fascinated by the field of knowledge-based engineering and how human expertise contributes to the process of eliciting requirements, designing, and implementing systems.
 In addition to my academic pursuits, I actively engage as a Program Committee member and reviewer for prestigious software engineering journals and conferences, including TSE, TOSEM, ICSE, and more.

 ## News
 > I am consistently accepting dedicated PhD students who are interested in collaborating with me.
 If you are keen to explore this opportunity, kindly send me your CV at Tingting.Bi@uwa.edu.au
 >
-> I'll deliver guest lectures at Northwestern Polytechnical University during the summer holiday, 2024.
+> I'll deliver guest lectures at Northwestern Polytechnical University during the summer holiday of 2024.
 >
 > I'm delivering the guest lectures at Academies Australasia Polytechnic, S1 2024.